manu-153/Data-Augmentation-2D-Geometric-Transformations-and-Visualization-for-Machine-Learning/README.md

 Linear Transformations & Visualizations
 This project demonstrates 2D linear transformations with hands-on implementations in Python.
 NumPy powers the computations and Matplotlib handles the visualizations.
-Transformations such as scaling, rotation, reflection, and shearing are expressed as matrix operations and applied to vectors, point clouds, and images.
+Transformations such rotation, reflection, and shearing are expressed as matrix operations and applied to vectors, point clouds, and images.
 By comparing before-and-after visuals, the project highlights how linear algebra shapes geometric structures and its applications in computer graphics, computer vision, and data science.

 Features